 It all starts out with the mother of Baldr, the goddess Frigg.
-She makes her son invulnerable by demanding to anyone that no one or no thing would harm her son.
+She makes her son invulnerable by demanding to anyone that no one or nothing would harm her son.
 Frigg did so because Baldr was troubled by dreams of his own death, and so was his mother.

 So, anything but a mistletoe.
 While everyone was shooting arrows at Baldr for fun, Loki wanted to state the obvious.
-Indeed, Loki thought it would be fun to give out some arrows that are made of mistletoe.
+Indeed, Loki thought it would be fun to give out some arrows that were made of mistletoe.
 He handed it to someone who wouldn’t notice that the arrow was made out of another material.
 How about the blind god Hodr, Baldr’s brother?

 Quite the bossy family, one might say.
 However, in the underworld Hermodr runs into Hel: the daughter of Loki.
-Loki tricks Hel into demanding too much from Hermodr, so he could never give enough to get his brother back.
+Loki tricks Hel into demanding too much from Hermodr, so he can never give enough to get his brother back.

 Still, at one point she had to leave to empty the boil of poison.
 Of course, the poison of the snake would reach the face of Loki in that instance.
 It would hurt so bad that the earth would shake.
-Don’t assume, however, that the gods thought that this was enough suffering for Loki, since the very death of Badr is believed to be the initiation of Ragnarök.

 Ragnarök and the Rebirth of the World